On the Origins of Objects by Means of Careful Selection: I/O Streams

-The object \adeff{copied} is channel between an ``input'' and an ``output,'' which moves all available bytes from the former to the latter when being dataized.
-For example, this code write a text to a temporary file:
+The object \deff{bytes-as-input} is an ``input'' created from \deff{bytes}.
+The object \deff{malloc-as-output} is an ``output'' directed towards a copy of \deff{malloc}.
+The object \deff{tee-input} is an ``input'' and a channel between an ``input'' and an ``output,'' which moves all available bytes from the former to the latter when being dataized.
+For example, this code writes text to a temporary file: